 Younger teachers vs older teachers.
 It's the argument that refuses to go away.
 Which teacher group do Thai schools really prefer to hire and for what reasons?
 In this light-hearted ajarn article, older teachers and their young counterparts square up to each other over 11 rounds.
 Seconds out!
 Round one.
 Ding ding!
-By the way, I'm 48 in a couple of months so I know which camp I belong to.
+By the way, I am now in my early fifties - so I know which camp I belong to.

 What would really solve your scheduling nightmares would be if this teacher got eaten by a shark.
 But why shouldn't they be out and about doing fun activities?
 You're only young and gorgeous once.

 I once worked with a young female teacher who was forever doing things with elephants.
-"Sorry Phil, I can't teach my class on Saturday because a group of us are going deep into the forest to take some elephant photographs.
+"Sorry Phil, I can't teach my class on Saturday because a group of us are going into the forest to take elephant photographs.
+Then we'll be giving them a bath.
 Come to think of it, I probably won't be back for my Monday class either because the head of the elephant village wants us to stay on for a meal and a game of three-card brag"

-The teacher became a royal pain in the arse.
+The teacher and her elephant diversions became a pain in the arse.
 I'm all for animal conservation but why couldn't she just throw a couple of chicken legs to the pack of dogs at the end of her soi like the rest of us do?

 Result - Yes, get in there!
 The older teachers race into a one-nil lead.
 What excitement!
 Someone pass me my inhaler.
 Quick!